-Amounts borrowed under the First Lien Facility bear interest at the Corporation's option of either the Canadian prime rate plus 0.45% to 2.00% or the banker acceptance or LIBOR rate plus 1.45% to 3.00%, depending, in each case, on the ratio of senior funded debt to EBITDA.
+Amounts borrowed under the Revolving Credit Facility bear interest at SECURE's option of either the Canadian prime rate plus 1.50% to 3.00% or the banker acceptance rate plus 2.50% to 4.00%, depending, in each case, on the ratio of Total Debt to EBITDA as defined in the Revolving Credit Facility.
+Interest on \$130 million of the Revolving Credit Facility has been fixed at 5.5% per annum through the use of interest rate swaps until July 31, 2022, as a result of the previous Second Lien Facility.
+The Revolving Credit Facility is subject to customary terms, conditions and covenants, including the following financial covenants:

-The Second Lien Facility is a four year plus one month \$130 million term credit facility with a maturity date of July 31, 2022.
-The Second Lien Facility is subject to customary terms, conditions and covenants, including financial covenants consistent with the First Lien Facility.
-Interest on the Second Lien Facility has been fixed at 5.5% through the use of interest rate swaps.
-At December 31, 2020, the full amount of the \$130 million Second Lien Facility was drawn.